theshadowx/Qt_NaCl/README.md

 -----
 ## N.B.
-In order you app to work with Qt+NaCl you should modify the main function, here are some examples you can reference to : https://github.com/msorvig/qt-nacl-manualtests
+In order your app to work with Qt+NaCl, you should modify the main function.
+Here are some examples you can reference to : https://github.com/msorvig/qt-nacl-manualtests